Fire Safety Strategy : 3 Reasons Need Fire Safety Strategy

 - Making sure that people can easily escape the building, if necessary.

 Plan your escape and your capacities.
 Know in any event two ways out from each room.
 On the off chance that you utilize a walker or wheelchair, check all ways out to make sure you get past the entryways.
-Make any necessary accommodations such as providing exiting ramps and widening doorways to facilitate an emergency escape.
+Make any necessary accommodations such as providing exit ramps and widening doorways to facilitate an emergency escape.

 - Identify your exits.